 Autumn 2014.
 Planned and presented ten quilting episodes on the Craft Daily television programme.

 June 2013.
-My book, The Beginner’s Guide to Quilting was published by David and Charles/FW Media.
+Author of The Beginner’s Guide to Quilting, published by David and Charles/FW Media.

 June 2012.
 Through the theme of ‘Look Outside’, planned, delivered workshops and finished a wall hanging that involved 180 children at a school in Camberwell.